MeritRank: Sybil Tolerant Reputation for Merit-based Tokenomics: Sybil Attack and Sybil Tolerance

-We model a Sybil attack as a \textit{strategic}, in a sense that the attacker is interested in receiving as many rewards with only a small amount of work.
-It does this by creating fake identities and fake edges connecting identities it controls with one another.
-The weights of the edges in the Sybil region can be chosen arbitrarily by the attacker.
-We assume that the attacker knows which reputation algorithm is used and can execute an optimal attack on the given reputation mechanism.
+We model a Sybil attack as \textit{strategic}, meaning the attacker first infiltrates into the system pretending to be an honest node, receiving legitimate feedback from other honest nodes, and then executes a Sybil attack.
+The attacker achieves this by creating fake identities (Sybil nodes) and fake edges connecting these identities to each other (Sybil edges).
+The weights of the Sybil edges can be arbitrary.
+We refer to the created subgraph consisting of Sybil nodes and edges as \textit{Sybil region}.
+We assume the attacker knows the reputation and allocation mechanisms being used and can execute an optimal attack.